Kaditcuy/alx-low_level_programming/0x02-functions_nested_loops/README.md

 1.I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game /**
-Wrote a function that prints the alphabet, in lowercase, followed by a new line.
+Wrote a function stored in file "1-alphabet.c" that prints the alphabet, in lowercase, followed by a new line.
-*/
+Included the function declaration in the main.h header file */